From Xojo Documentation(Redirected from UserGuide:iOS Views)

-Views are where you design the layout of the iOS screen by adding controls.
+Screens are where you design a layout by adding controls.
 This is similar to a Window in desktop projects or a WebPage in web projects.
-You simply drag controls from the Library onto the View, positioning them as appropriate.
+You simply drag controls from the Library onto the Screen, positioning them as appropriate.

-- Called when the view is closed.
+- Called when the Screen is closing.

 - Called when a button on the Navigation Bar or the Toolbar is pressed.